hwetherall/bgrimm-game/README.md

 - Real-time statistics and rankings

 ## Contributing
 This is a project for the BGrimm Business Game workshop.
-Feel free to fork and modify for your own use.

-## License
-[Choose appropriate license]

 ## Author
-[Your Name]
+Harry Wetherall

 ## Acknowledgments
 - Built for BGrimm Business Game workshop